altstoreio/FAQ/altstore-pal/installation.md

 ### Finally installing
 Head back to Safari and press on Download once more.
 Give it a few seconds and the following screen should open.
 ![](<../.gitbook/assets/altstore_pal/altstore_pal_installation.jpeg>)
 Click on Install App Marketplace and confirm one last popup.
-Concrats, you made it and installed AltStore PAL.
+Congrats, you made it and installed AltStore PAL.
 Have fun!